Gandi/gandi.cli/gandicli.man.rst

 *  vm start                Start a virtual machine.
 *  vm stop                 Stop a virtual machine.
 *  vm update               Update a virtual machine.
+*  webacc add              Add a backend or a vhost on a webaccelerator
+*  webacc create           Create a webaccelerator
+*  webacc delete           Delete a webaccelerator, a vhost or a backend
+*  webacc disable          Disable a backend or a probe on a webaccelerator
+*  webacc enable           Enable a backend or a prove on a webaccelerator
+*  webacc info             Display information about a webaccelerator
+*  webacc list             List webaccelerators
+*  webacc probe            Manage a probe for a webaccelerator
+*  webacc update           Update a webaccelerator

 Details: